Fee and Payment Policy

 Worksome Fees and Costs

-● Recruiter Fee All Assignments made through the Platform by a recruiter invited to the Platform by the Company will be charged a Recruiter Fee at the rates agreed upon by the Company and each recruiter.
+All Assignments made through the Platform by a staffing agency invited to the Platform by the Company will be charged a Staffing Agency Fee at the rates agreed upon by the Company and each staffing agency.

 Worksome Fees Payable by the Worker

 Worksome charges the Workers a Marketplace fee for all Assignments contracted through the Worksome Platform.
 You acknowledge and agree that Worksome will deduct any Worker Marketplace Fees from the Booking Fees that will be paid to you under the applicable Booking Contract.